Actual-Chat/actual-chat/docs/SmallTasks.md

 - Add support for @u:userId mentions
   - Render them as authors if this author exists in chat
   - Otherwise render them as user mentions
-  - Extend author info modal to show user info
+  - Extend author info modal to show user info???

 Permissions:
 - Owners must be able to delete other people's messages